logo

 • Calcium: You need calcium for bone and teeth development.
 Calcium deficiency during pregnancy can affect the mother's bone density.

-• Iodine: Iodine is important for the nervous system and foetal brain development.
+• Iodine: Iodine is important for the nervous system and fetal brain development.
 Iodine deficiency can lead to intellectual disabilities.

-Women should not always feel responsible for such a mishap but even the father's health directly contributes to the baby's health, especially through sperm quality and genetic conditions.
+Women should not always feel responsible for such a mishap, but even the father's health directly contributes to the baby's health, primarily through sperm quality and genetic conditions.

 Chromosomal Abnormalities: A Leading Cause